tuupola/branca-php/README.md

 ### What?

 Branca allows you to generate and verify encrypted authentication tokens.
-Branca is based on [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) with three main differences.
+Branca is based on [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) with the following differences.

 1. Instead of AES 128 CBC and SHA256 HMAC used by Fernet, Branca uses [ChaCha20-Poly1305](https://download.libsodium.org/doc/secret-key_cryptography/chacha20-poly1305.html) Authenticated Encryption with Additional Data (AEAD).
 2. Instead of of Base64URL encoding branca uses Base62 encoding for the token.
-3. Branca does not include the timestamp in the token header by default.
+3. You can opt-out from including the timestamp in the token header.
+When opting out the timestamp will have value of 0.
+4. Timestamps are stored as microseconds instead of seconds to avoid [race conditions](https://www.lbragstad.com/blog/the-future-of-fernet-tokens) in M2M environments.

 ## Install